Aspect Ratio Universal Rectangular Layouts

-\textbf{Case 2: $r_u$ and $r_v$ do not contact opposite sides of $R$.} Then they each contact a single side of $R$, and these sides are adjacent.
-We may assume w.l.o.g.\ that $r_u$ contacts the bottom side of \layout, $r_v$ contacts the left side of \layout, and the bottom side of $r_u$ contains the top side of $r_v$; refer to Fig.~\ref{fig:rk2}.
-Because \layout is one-sided and $s_0$ is not the first slice, $s_0$ equals the bottom side of $r_v$.
+\textbf{Case 2: $r_u$ and $r_v$ are not in contact with opposite sides of $R$.} Then $r_u$ and $r_v$ are each in contact with a single side of $R$, and these sides are adjacent.
+We may assume, without loss of generality, that $r_u$ is in contact with the bottom side of $R$, $r_v$ is in contact with the left side of $R$, and the bottom side of $r_u$ contains the top side of $r_v$; refer to Fig.~\ref{fig:rk2}.
+Because \layout is one-sided and $s_0$ is not the root slice, then $s_0$ equals the bottom side of $r_v$.

-We incrementally construct an $x$- and $y$-monotone increasing directed path $P$ (staircase) starting with edge $s_0$, directed to its right endpoint $p_0$.
+We incrementally construct an $x$- and $y$-monotone increasing directed path $P$ (i.e., a staircase) starting with edge $s_0$, directed to its right endpoint $p_0$.
 Initially, let $P=\{s_0\}$ and $i:=0$.
 While $p_i$ is not in the top or right side of $R$, let $p_{i+1}$ be the top or right endpoint of segment $s_i$, append the edge $p_ip_{i+1}$ to $P$, and let $s_{i+1}$ be the segment orthogonal to $s_i$ that contains $p_{i+1}$.
-Since the path $P$ is $x$- and $y$-monotonically increases, it does not revisit any segment.
+Since the path $P$ is $x$- and $y$-monotonically increasing, it does not revisit any segment.
 Thus the recursion terminates, and $P$ reaches the top or right side of $R$.

-Assume that $P$ is formed by the segments $s_0,s_1,\ldots, s_k$ of \layout for some $k\geq 1$.
-We claim that if $s_i$ is vertical, its bottom endpoint is on the bottom side of $R$, and if $s_i$ is horizontal, its right endpoint is on the right side of $R$. for $i=0$ since $s_0$ is the bottom side of $r_v$, which contacts the left side of $R$.
+Let $s_{-1}$ denote the right side of $r_u$.
+We claim that for $i=1,\ldots , k$, if $s_i$ is vertical, its bottom endpoint is on the bottom side of $R$, and if $s_i$ is horizontal, its left endpoint is on the left side of $R$.
+The claim clearly holds for $i=0$, since $s_0$ is the bottom side of $r_v$, which is in contact with the left side of $R$.
 Suppose for contradiction that the claim holds for $s_{i-1}$ but not for $s_i$.
-Then the the clockwise or counterclockwise winding path starting with $s_i$ would create windmill (as it can cross neither $s_{i-1}$ nor $s_{i-2}$, where $s_{-1}$ is the right side of $r_u$), contradicting the assumption that \layout is sliceable.
+Then the clockwise or counterclockwise winding path starting with $s_i$ would create a windmill (as it can cross neither $s_{i-1}$ nor $s_{i-2}$, contradicting the assumption that \layout is sliceable.